 You can also back up important files to a remote location (essential in case your own hardware is damaged or stolen), and share files with friends, family and colleagues by simply sending them a link.

 The only problem is choice.
-There are so many cloud storage services to choose from, it can be near impossible to know which is right for you.
+There are so many free cloud storage services to choose from, it can be hard to decide which is right for you.